xyproto/orbiton/README.md

              Toggle the Markdown checkbox on the current line when in book mode.
              For the rest: record and play back keypresses/"macros".
 Press `Esc` to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 * `ctrl-x` - Cut the current line.
 Double press to cut a block of text (to the next blank line).
+Press thrice to cut the current function.
 * `ctrl-c` - Copy one line.
 Double press to copy a block of text.
 Press thrice to copy the current function.
 * `ctrl-v` - Paste one trimmed line.
 Double press to paste multiple untrimmed lines.
 * `ctrl-b` - Build program, render to PDF or export to man page.
 Double press to also run.